 After sharing my decadent chocolate hazelnut nutella smoothie yesterday, I wanted to share a more forgiving dessert for those of you on low sugar, low sodium, anti-candida, anti-cancer, alkaline diets, or for those of you health conscious foodies who want something delicious without all of the sugar.
 Well, I don't mind tooting my own horn and proclaiming that I have hit the jackpot with this pumpkin pie smoothie that is vegan, alkaline, and completely sugar free!

 I created this delectable recipe as a Valentine's Day surprise for Scott, who has been maintaining a strict vegan, alkaline diet.
-He has had nothing sweeter than a carrot stick in over six months.
+He has had nothing sweeter than a carrot in over six months.
 I know it may seem a little odd to post a pumpkin recipe at this time of the year.
-But here's the secret, there is NO pumpkin in this recipe!
+But here's the secret, there is no pumpkin in this recipe!
 Yep!
 Instead, carrot juice, raw coconut meat, and almond butter come together with some cinnamon, nutmeg, and ginger to create a taste reminiscent of pumpkin pie without all of the carbs and sugar.

 The raw almond butter, coconut, and carrot juice add natural sweetness, and then the amazing Sweet Leaf English Toffee stevia comes to the rescue to give it all a lift.
 There is bitter after-taste and plenty of sublime flavor.
 You would never believe this didn't have any sugar in it.
 I just about squealed with excitement when I got the blend just right.
 I surprised Scott with a big old jar of this love potion when I picked him up at the airport after a few days of skiing.
 His response, "I can have this?"
 He was thrilled, and now the pressure is on to create the next "seemingly decadent" alkaline treat.